 When you move your pointer to the upper-right corner of the screen or swipe in from the right edge, a list of Windows® charms will slide out from the right.
-These Windows® charms perform various commands, including basic tasks like turning off the power and advanced PC settings.
+These Windows® charms perform various commands, including basics tasks like turning off the power and advanced PC settings.

-You can go to the Start screen by clicking or touching the Start charm, see "Charms" on page 96.
-You can also use the Windows® (11) key on your keyboard or on the LCD screen to go to the Start screen or to toggle back to the Desktop screen.
+You can go to the Start screen by clicking or touching the Start charm, see "Charms" on page 101.
+You can also use the Windows® key (▮) on your keyboard or on the LCD screen to go to the Start screen.
 For detailed information, please refer to the Windows® Help and Support.